 Blade may need to be sharpened upon arrival as there have been a few reports of it not arriving sharp.

-Multipurpose Chinese style chef knife great for cutting all types of meat.
+Multipurpose Chinese-style chef's knife great for cutting all types of meat.
 Comfortable to hold with a good, balanced weight.
 Made of German steel with a full tang.
 Very sharp.

 A little pricier than other brands, but worth it for the quality.

-Made of premium AUS-10 high carbon steel.
-Polished pakkawood handle is easy to hold.
-Blade is very sharp and offers long-lasting performance.
+Made of premium AUS-10 high-carbon steel.
+The polished pakkawood handle is easy to hold.
+The blade is very sharp and offers long-lasting performance.
 Rust- and wear-resistant.